BioJulia/PopGen.jl/docs/importing.md

 - `popsep::String` : word that separates populations in `infile` (default: "POP")
 - `numpops::Int64` : number of populations present in `infile` (used for early error checking)

+!!! note
     By default, the file reader will assign numbers as population ID's in order of appearance in the genepop file.
 Use the `popid!` function to rename these with your own population ID's.

 VCF
 ---------------------